Ahmad-Hazrati/django-event/README.md

 4. Next select your region.
 5. Click on the Create App button
 6. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars.
-7. Click Reveal Config Vars and enter the following:
+7. Click Reveal Config Vars and enter the following variables and values:
-    - Add "PORT" into the Key box and 8000 into the Value box and click the Add button.
+    - Add "PORT" and its value.
-    - Enter "API_KEY" into the next available Key box and the API_KEY value into the corresponding Value box.
-    - Enter API_KEY into the next available Key box and the Open Weather API key into the corresponding Value box.
+    - Add "CLOUDINARY_URL" and its value.
+    - Add "DATABASE_URL" and its value.
+    - Add "SECRET_KEY" and its value.
 8. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes.
 9. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
 If not click and drag them to move into the correct order.
 10. Scroll to the top of the page and choose the Deploy tab.